48302-DiogoJesus/octoflows/_CODE_TODO.md

     - Task Clustering (fan-ins + fan-outs)
     - Delayed I/O

+- [NNP] Redis key to store errors (JSON that stores stderr for each DAG task).
+Use redis transactions Client then should also poll this key periodically
 - [NNP] Allow user to specify requirements.txt dependencies so that they don't need to be downloaded at runtime